 Here are the suggestions you can take to build the most suitable content calendar for your content map:

-• Ensure that the scheduled dates are realistic considering your available resources and their capacities.
-If the date is not realistic, the quality of content may hamper.
+Ensure that the scheduled dates are realistic considering your available resources and their capacities.
+If the date is not realistic, the quality of content may be hampered.

-• Besides publishing, it is better if your content calendar include a plan for the promotion of your content through different channels.
+Besides publishing, it is better if your content calendar includes a plan for the promotion of your content through different channels.

-The measurable KPIs for o your content map can be:
+The measurable KPIs for your content map can be:

 • Website Traffic